Swift-BAT/NITRATES/README.md

 The BAT instrumental response functions necessary for this pipeline can be found in [this Zenodo community](https://zenodo.org/communities/swift-bat).

+This codebase is under active cleanup, and development, and at present time simply presents a snapshot of the entire autonomous pipeline (from listeners to results).
+Readability is low. \
+We welcome questions, comments, issues, and pull requests.

-# Current Analysis Scripts
+# Current Full Pipeline Orchestration Scripts

 `run_stuff_grb2.sh`
-Used to run the full targeted analysis.
+*Used to launch the full targeted analysis.
-Runs `mkdb.py`, `do_data_setup.py`, `do_full_rates.py`, then `do_manage2.py`
+**Runs `mkdb.py`, `do_data_setup.py`, `do_full_rates.py`, then `do_manage2.py`.
-first arg is the trigger time, second arg is the Name of the trigger, and the optional third arg is the minimum duration to use
+**The first arg is the trigger time, second arg is the Name of the trigger, and the optional third arg is the minimum duration to use

 `mkdb.py`
-Creates an sqlite DB that contains the trigger time and important file names DB not used much in the analysis, used to be used to store results and is kind of a relic now
+*Creates a sqlite DB that contains the trigger time and important file names.
+*DB not used much in the analysis, used to be used to store results and is kind of a relic now.

 `do_data_setup.py`
-Gathers the event, attitude, and enabled detectors files Chooses which dets to mask, based on any hot or cold dets or any det glitches Makes a "filtered" event file that has the events removed outside the usable energy range or far away from the analysis time Also adds a GTI table to the event file for when it's not slewing and there's no multi-det glitches Also makes a partial coding image if there's a usable set of HEASOFT tools
+*Gathers the event, attitude, and enabled detectors files.
+*Chooses which dets to mask, based on any hot or cold dets or any det glitches.
+*Makes a "filtered" event file that has the events removed outside the usable energy range or far away from the analysis time.
+*Adds a GTI table to the event file for when Swift not slewing and no multi-detector glitches.
+*Also makes a partial coding image if there's a usable set of HEASOFT tools.

 `do_full_rates.py`
-Runs the full rates analysis to pick time bins as seeds for the analysis
+*Runs the full rates analysis to pick time bins as seeds for the full likelihood analysis.

 `do_manage2.py`
-Manages the rest of the analysis
+*Manages the rest of the analysis.
-Submits jobs to the cluster, organizes results, and emails out top results First submits a job for the bkg fit to off-time data Then submits several jobs for the split detector rates analysis Gathers the split rates results and makes the final set of position and time seeds Assigns which jobs will processes which seeds and writes them to rate_seeds.csv (for inside FoV jobs) and out_job_table.csv (for out of FoV jobs)
+**Submits jobs to the cluster, organizes results, and emails out top results.
+**First submits a job for the bkg fit to off-time data.
+**Then submits several jobs for the split detector rates analysis.
+**Gathers the split rates results and makes the final set of position and time seeds.
+**Assigns which jobs will processes which seeds and writes them to rate_seeds.csv (for inside FoV jobs) and out_job_table.csv (for out of FoV jobs).
-Submits several jobs to the cluster for both inside FoV and outside FoV analysis Gathers results and emails out top results when all of the jobs are done
+**Submits several jobs to the cluster for both inside FoV and outside FoV analysis.
+**Gathers results and emails out top results when all of the jobs are done.

 `do_bkg_estimation_wPSs_mp2.py`
-Script to perform the bkg fit to off-time data
+*Script to perform the bkg fit to off-time data.
-Ran as a single job, usually with 4 procs
+*Run as a single job, usually with 4 procs.

 `do_rates_mle_InOutFoV2.py`
-Script to perform the split rates analysis
+*Script to perform the split rates analysis.
-Ran as several single proc jobs
+*Run as several single proc jobs.

 `do_llh_inFoV4realtime2.py`
-Script to perform the likelihood analysis for seeds that are inside the FoV Ran as several single proc jobs
+*Script to perform the likelihood analysis for seeds that are inside the FoV. \
+*Run as several single proc jobs.

 `do_llh_outFoV4realtime2.py`
-Script to perform the likelihood analysis for seeds that are outside the FoV Ran as several single proc jobs
+*Script to perform the likelihood analysis for seeds that are outside the FoV. \
+*Run as several single proc jobs.

 # Important Modules